The Doctoral Residency Programme

-This Internship Program is at the Doctoral level of professional preparation and has a commitment to supporting interns in navigating the critical continuum from knowledgeable student to autonomous psychology practictioner.
-Core components of the program are:
+This Residency provides professional preparation preparation at the doctoral level and is a committed to supporting residents in navigating the critical continuum from knowledgeable student to autonomous psychology practitioner.
+Core components of the programme include:

 - dynamic placements and rotations,

 - guided activities to meet expectations across a comprehensive range of competencies,

 - supervision by highly qualified and experienced professional psychologists and